 MUSTANGS SAVED FROM SLAUGHTER

-Seventeen imperiled Navajo Mustangs, ages 6 months -5 years old (including several pregnant mares) were all at risk of slaughter after being captured in New Mexico (NM).
-These wild horses were saved from slaughter, evacuated out of NM and provided safe harbor in Bonsall, CA by the Wild For Life Foundation, thanks to your kind and generous donations.
-But rescue is just the beginning of a long, dedicated endeavor to provide the best quality of life for these captured, abused and neglected victims.
-These Mustangs need your kind and generous financial support to keep them safe forever.
+Over fifty imperiled Navajo Mustangs, ages 1 month -5 years old (including several pregnant mares) and orphan foals were all at risk of slaughter after being captured in New Mexico (NM).
+These wild horses were saved from slaughter, evacuated out of NM and provided safe harbor by the Wild For Life Foundation, thanks to your kind and generous support.
+But rescue is just the beginning of a long, dedicated endeavor to provide the best quality of life for these captured, exploited and mistreated victims.
+These Mustangs need your continued kind and generous financial support to keep them healthy, safe and protected forever.
 Please consider making a meaningful donation today.

 HELP KEEP THEM SAFEFOREVER